openpnp/openpnp/3D-Units-per-Pixel.md

 **Units per Pixel** is just a fancy name for "how large is one pixel in real world units".
 The numbers in the screen-shot (above) simply mean that one pixel covers approximately 0.03213mm x 0.03216mm in the real world.

 The **Default Working Plane** is a very, very important Z coordinate for your machine.
 It sets that "universal table surface Z" we were talking about in the intro.
+Your homing fiducial, your primary calibration fiducial **must absolutely** be on that same Z level.
+Your PCB surface level and the focal planes of both your cameras should really, really too.
+Other things as far as possible.

-Manual calibration is also possible, follow the instructions on the camera Wizard:
+Manual 3D Calibration is also possible, follow the instructions on the camera Wizard:

 ![Manual Calibration](https://user-images.githubusercontent.com/9963310/131219525-911702a1-7275-432f-86c2-f5468a69bc1a.png)